 The IVSO Keyboard Case is very affordable and will give you around 60 hours of continuous use from a single charge.
 One of the main attractions here is the ability to remove the keyboard, which is held in place by magnets.
 This case also allows you to prop your iPad up like a laptop to work, and there’s a special slot for your Apple Pencil, though it won’t charge up while it’s in there.
 The cover is polyurethane with a microfiber lining and it works with the automatic sleep/wake function.
 The case comes in black, blue, and a few other colors.

 You can also get this case for the 11-inch iPad Pro from the link below.

 Fintie Keyboard Case

 This is one of the most affordable options for the 11-inch iPad Pro.
 There’s a polyurethane cover, finished in a variety of different colors or designs, with a minimal polycarbonate shell inside that holds your iPad Pro securely in place.
 The Bluetooth keyboard attaches magnetically, so you can remove it and still use the case if you want to.
 The keyboard is hard plastic with scissor switches which make it reasonably comfortable to type on.
 You can prop your iPad in a couple of different positions.
 There’s also an elastic pocket on the cover for your Apple Pencil.
-The keyboard inevitably adds some weight and will need to be charged up from time to time, but overall this is good value for the money.
+The keyboard adds some weight and will need to be charged from time to time, but overall this is good value for the money.

 The version for the 12.9-inch model is a bit different and only comes in a couple of colors, but it has the same keyboard and polycarbonate shell inside.